Passionate UX person in love with DDD.

 Anita has experience from all parts of the software design process, lately focusing more and more on software architecture and hands on coding.
 She enjoys spending her workdays using her knowledge of the users and their domain and applying this insight toward the utilization of Domain Driven Design principles in the process of implementing new software solutions.

-Modelling the Domain Model with the Users' Mental Model in Mind(Talk)
+Modelling the Domain Model with the Users' Mental Model in Mind(Workshop)

 Having a usability background, I see a lot of similarities between UX methods focusing on the user´s mental model and Domain Driven Design.